PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 M. Morlighem, E. Rignot, J. Mouginot, H. Seroussi and E. Larour, Deeply incised submarine glacial valleys beneath the Greenland Ice Sheet, Nat.
 Geosci., 7, 418-422, 2014, doi:10.1038/ngeo2167, http://www.nature.com/ngeo/journal/vaop/ncurrent/full/ngeo2167.html

+<a name="markers"></a>
+# Markers
+The markers select your path along which data will be examined.
+To mark a spot click on the map wherever.
+Multiple clicks will create multiple spots which will automatically form a line between each successive marker.
+* <b>Create:</b> click on map.
+* <b>Remove:</b> ctrl + click on marker.
+* <b>Move:</b> click once on marker to pick it up then again to place it down.
+* <b>Integrate:</b> shift + click to create a line from the marker which follows the velocity flow.
+* <b>Snap:</b> move a marker near an integrate line then click when it snaps to line.

 <a name="uifeatures"></a>
 # UI Features

+1. Colormap image with key